AndreBaumeier/contentful-bedrock/README.md

 ### Setup cost alerts and budgets

 To provide you an easy entry to cost controling we created a CloudFormation template for you which sets up a soft and hard limit for your accounts Bedrock usage. upon reaching the limits you will be notified via your supplied email address and/or phone number.
+Upon reaching the hard limit, the created IAM User for accessing Bedrock will have it's policies removed for acessing Bedrock.
+That way no further Bedrock usage can be issued until the Budget Limits have been raised and the policy has been reattached.

 | Region |     | CloudFormation Stack |
 | ---    | --- | --- |